 - 1. All personnel salaries/wage rates are authorized by the Executive Committee.
 All changes in employment levels are likewise authorized by the Executive Committee. - 2.
-The Executive Director maintains all personnel records and assures that all payroll-related laws are complied with, including workers compensation requirements.

-- 3. The Executive Director may appoint a "payroll" employee to maintain the attendance records and monitor the usage of vacation and sick time, including requests for leave forms. - 4.
+The Executive Director maintains all personnel records and assures that all payrollrelated laws are complied with, including workers compensation requirements. - 3.
+The Executive Director may appoint a "payroll" employee to maintain the attendance records and monitor the usage of vacation and sick time, including requests for leave forms. - 4.
 The Executive Director approves all time and attendance records for the employees. - 5.
 The Executive Director may appoint the payroll employee to prepare the payroll, using the approved time records and salary/wage rates for each employee, using pre-numbered checks.
 All payroll checks are recorded in the payroll register by the payroll employee. - 6.
-The payroll checks and payroll register are submitted to the Executive Director.
-The Executive Director reviews the payroll register and compares the payroll checks to the register, prior to signing the checks.
-Once the payroll checks are signed, the payroll employee distributes the payroll to all employees. - 7.
 All payroll tax liabilities are calculated are prepared at the time payroll is prepared.
 In the case of electronic tax payments to the IRS or to states for payment of withholding or unemployment taxes, the check signer will instead approve the request for authorization to pay payroll taxes.
-The payroll taxes are paid when due. - 8.
-Payroll checks will be prepared and paid to employees twice monthly: on the 15^{th} and the 30^{th} day of each month or the nearest working day before these dates.
+The payroll taxes are paid when due. - 7.
+Payroll checks will be prepared and paid to employees twice monthly: on the 15th and the 30th day of each month or the nearest working day before these dates.